martagrobelna92/marta.grobelna/_pages/about.md

 ---

-I am currently pursuing a PhD under the supervision of Prof. Jan Kretinsky at the Technical University of Munich.
-My research focuses on algorithms for stochastic games on graphs.
+I am a researcher in formal verification and algorithmic analysis at the Technical University of Munich, working under the supervision of [Prof. Jan Kretinsky](https://live-lab.fi.muni.cz/jan-kretinsky.html).

+My work focuses on stochastic games, verification algorithms, and the analysis of complex systems under uncertainty, with an emphasis on translating theoretical models into practical methods and software tools.

-Prior to this, I worked as a Research Associate at the Fraunhofer Institute for Cognitive Systems (IKS) in Munich, where I was involved in several industry projects related to the safety of autonomous driving.
+Previously, I worked at the Fraunhofer Institute for Cognitive Systems (IKS), contributing to industry projects on the safety and reliability of autonomous driving systems in collaboration with BMW and Huawei.